cosmos/cosmos-sdk/docs/spec/slashing/end-block.md

 * `IndexOffset` is incremented each time the candidate was a bonded validator in a block (and may have signed a precommit or not).
 * `JailedUntil` is set whenever the candidate is revoked due to downtime
 * `SignedBlocksCounter` is a counter kept to avoid unnecessary array reads. `SignedBlocksBitArray.Sum() == SignedBlocksCounter` always.

-* `SignedBlocksBitArray` is a bit-array of size `SIGNED_BLOCKS_WINDOW` that records, for each of the last `SIGNED_BLOCKS_WINDOW` blocks, whether or not this validator was included in the LastCommit.
-It uses a `1` if the validator was included, and a `0` if it was not.
-Note it is initialized with all 0s.
+Map2 simulates a bit array - better to do the lookup rather than read/write the bitarray every time.
+Size of bit-array is `SIGNED_BLOCKS_WINDOW`.
+It records, for each of the last `SIGNED_BLOCKS_WINDOW` blocks, whether or not this validator was included in the LastCommit.
+It sets the value to true if the validator was included and false if not.
+Note it is not explicilty initialized (the keys wont exist).

 At the beginning of each block, we update the signing info for each validator and check if they should be automatically unbonded: